 Shareholders will receive a form of proxy (the "Form of Proxy") or voting instruction form ("VIF") for use in connection with the Meeting.
 The persons named in such Form of Proxy and VIF are currently Directors and/or officers of the Company.
-A Shareholder who wishes to appoint some other person to represent him, her or it at the Meeting may do so by following the instructions on the Form of Proxy, VIF or on www.proxyvote.com.
+A Shareholder who wishes to appoint some other person to represent them at the Meeting may do so by following the instructions on the Form of Proxy, VIF or on www.proxyvote.com.
 Such other person need not be a Shareholder of the Company.

-To be valid, proxies or instructions must be completed, signed, dated and returned in one of the manners indicated on the Form of Proxy or VIF, at any time up to and including 11:00 a.m.
-(Toronto time) on Monday, May 10, 2021, or if the meeting is adjourned, not later than 48 hours (excluding Saturdays, Sundays and statutory holidays) preceding the time of such adjourned meeting.
+To be valid, proxies or instructions must be completed, signed, dated and returned in one of the manners indicated on the Form of Proxy or VIF, at any time up to and including 10:00 a.m.
+(Toronto time) on Tuesday, May 2, 2023, or if the meeting is postponed or adjourned, not later than 48 hours (excluding Saturdays, Sundays and statutory holidays) preceding the time of such postponed or adjourned meeting.